WGH History

 first WGH employee to retire, after almost 41 years of service.

-WGH-FM
+In 1970, WGH-FM

-Hampton Roads Broadcasting corporation in the 1980s.
+of WGH AM-FM by Hampton Roads Broadcasting corporation in the 1980s.
 The late Vianne

 of a morning classical music program.
 Chuck Adams was the Operations